LiamFallon213/Artificier/Masterworks/Individual Masterworks/Masterwork No. 1.md

 -   **Level 10:** Damage Cell improvement (You gain an additional 2 Damage Dice bringing your revolver up to 6d6 instead of 4d6)

 -   **Level 11:** Arcane Railgun (As an action, you may transform your weapon into a railgun, you must then take another turn to set it upload it, you must take a turn to  aim it and then a turn to fire it.
 It has +6 to hit, a range of 600/2400 feet.
-Anything within a 10n foot cone oposite of impact takes )
+Instead of using magic as ammunition it requires shells to fire.
+If the target is within 50 feet you gain disadvantage against moving targets.
+Anything hit by the cannon takes Anything within a 10n foot cone oposite of impact takes )

 -   **Level 12:** +3 Weapon